tpayne/lang-examples/csharp/WebRestAPI/WebRestAPI/README.md

 ----------------------------------
 This example creates and runs a C# web server.

-If you are using the Apple M1 chipset, please review the comments in the Dockerfiles.
+If you are using the Apple M1 chipset, please review the comments in the Dockerfiles and use this Dockerfile instead `Dockerfile.vcnet7.arm64v8`.

 To run this solution please do the following steps.
 They will build and run the sample locally.
 You do not need a .NET environment installed.